rashedmakkouk/dev-utils/README.md

 #### Usage

-If using this package in a `React Native/Expo` project:
+If you are using this package in a `React Native/Expo` project:

 1. Install [react-native-get-random-values][react-native-get-random-values-npm] polyfill.
 1. Add `import 'react-native-get-random-values'` as the first line in your index/entry point.
 See